-- Case reports: Short case reports with current literature reviews (1500)
+- Case reports: Short case reports with current literature reviews (max word count: 1500)

 - Conference Proceedings: Where a conference is affiliated to the Journal, the proceedings will be published as agreed by the Editorial Board.

-- Resident corner: Short article managed and written by residents (no senior authors) with educational value (max word count 1500)
+- Residents Corner: Short article managed and written by residents (no senior authors) with educational value (max word count: 1500)